RyanCheng98153/llm-remove-mistake/archieve/responses/result_mistake_conversation.md

 **Person B:** "Wow, that's a surprising benefit!
 I definitely need to look into decluttering more."

 **Person A:** "Wait a minute... <hint> Actually, that's wrong.
-It doesn't affect your credit score, it's more about simplifying your life and finding joy in what truly matters."
+It doesn't affect your credit score, it's more about simplifying your life and finding joy in what truly matters."</hint>

 **Person B:** "Oh, okay.
 I see what you mean.
 It makes sense that owning less can bring more peace of mind."